-The University of Virginia’s establishment in 1817 is inseparably linked to our nation’s bold experiment with democracy.
-It was created for a specific purpose—to educate the American citizenry to help democracy flourish.
-Our history uniquely positions the University to be the global center for the study of democracy’s successes and failures, opportunities and threats, and to influence policies that strengthen democracies worldwide.
+Democracy can endure only with a broadly educated electorate and leaders prepared to serve the common good.
+UVA’s establishment in 1817 is inseparably linked to the nation’s bold experiment with democracy—as well as its unfulfilled promises.
+In this sense, the University’s history, current efforts, and commitment to the future—like that of the American republic more generally—is both inspiring and challenged, promising and in need of completion.
+Our history uniquely positions us to be the global center for the study of democracy’s successes and failures, opportunities and threats, and to influence policies that strengthen democracy at home and worldwide.